 Characters of the Aeryn sub-race look like just about anyone you could picture walking on the street.
 They have no restrictions of costuming or make-up.

-Hailing from the distant deserts of the south, the Dervish have a knack for survival that never ceases to amaze their fellows.
-By practicing an intricate system of rites and customs – most built around the concept of ‘water as life’ – the Dervish thrive where others fail.
-More than any other race, the Dervish have come to accept the loss of their former lands.
+Hailing from the distant deserts of the south, the Azerhym have a knack for survival that never ceases to amaze their fellows.
+By practicing an intricate system of rites and customs – most built around the concept of ‘water as life’ – the Azerhym thrive where others fail.
+More than any other race, the Azerhym have come to accept the loss of their former lands.
 It is their belief that their new home in the deserts of Artanna is the nothing less than the first paradise of the gods, and that the great “Watcher in the Stars” personally led them to it.
-Of all the human races, the Dervish are the most tolerant of the Djinn – whose kingdom of Ashendar includes their small desert home.
-Innately superstitious, Dervish often follow priestly pursuits which many are Monks, but they are just as likely to be of any profession.
+Of all the human races, the Azerhym are the most tolerant of the Djinn – whose kingdom of Ashendar includes their small desert home.
+Innately superstitious, Azerhym often follow priestly pursuits which many are Monks, but they are just as likely to be of any profession.

 These people dress in flowing clothing of drab colors.
 They will always cover their heads with wraps or scarves to protect their skin from the burning sun and sand.
 These head coverings can be adorned with various beads and pendants.

 Considered barbarians by some, the Erlish originally hail from the Northern continent of Erridor.
 Strong and hardy, the Erlish have long been a warlike people, and their ships remain the fastest and most lethal in the world.
 Their warriors are beyond compare.
 The Erlish tend to shun large cities and prefer to live in smaller communal villages.
 Despite their reputation as barbarians, the Erlish are actually very cunning and intelligent.
 Aggressive and quick to latch onto a single solution, they have a reputation for stubbornness, pride, and fierce (if slow) loyalties.